jcoletaylor/tasker/docs/TASK_DIAGRAM.md

 ## Diagram Rendering Options

-The TaskDiagram class provides three main methods for visualization:
+The TaskDiagram class provides two main methods for visualization:

 ### to_mermaid